Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Bread

-Sourdough bread, a rustic bread loaf, ciabatta bread, and most artisanal loaves of bread are good options.
+Sourdough bread, rustic bread loaves, ciabatta bread, and most artisanal loaves of bread are great options.

 Avoid baguettes and packaged bread such as sandwich bread, rolls, and buns.
-They'll fall apart and get mushy in the salad.
+They'll fall apart as you soak them and will get mushy.

 Tomatoes

 Panzanella is essentially a tomato salad.
-Being the main ingredient, try to use good quality tomatoes, ideally organic, like the ones you can find in a farmer's market.
+As the main ingredient, try to use good quality tomatoes, like those in a farmer's market.

 The tomatoes should be ripe but firm to the touch.
-They should also be consumed at room temperature to fully appreciate their taste.
+They should also be consumed at room temperature to appreciate their taste fully.

 You can mix more tomato varieties, and locals in Italy use what they have at hand without being too fussy.

-Our favorites are San Marzano tomatoes, Heirloom tomatoes, cherry tomatoes, and Roma tomatoes, but again, tasty ripe tomatoes will do.
+Our favorites are San Marzano tomatoes, Heirloom tomatoes, cherry tomatoes, and Roma tomatoes, but most tasty ripe tomatoes will do.

 Cucumber